ArmHPC/Remote-Sensing-Data-Processing-Services/RemoteSensing/LSTDataEvaluation/README.rst

 2. TIF Files: These are satellite images in TIF file format containing the following bands:

-- For Landsat: Band 10: Thermal Infrared (TIR) band, Band 11: TIR band, Band 4: Near Infrared (NIR) band, Band 3: Red band
+- For Landsat: Tar file containing Band 10: Thermal Infrared (TIR) band, Band 11: TIR band, Band 4: Near Infrared (NIR) band, Band 3: Red band
-- For VIIRS: M15 band (TIR band), M7 band (NIR band), and M5 band (Red band)
+- For VIIRS: TIF files that containes already calculatied LST for the region

 3. Observations: This data should be in a CSV file format and should include the following columns: